Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 ## How To Create a Slug

-1. **Think of a short yet descriptive name:**  We recommend making it easy for people to remember.
+1. **Think of a short yet descriptive name:**  When it comes to creating the name for your URL slug, we recommend keeping it under 2,000 characters.
+According to [John Mueller from Google](https://www.seroundtable.com/google-url-characters-18219.html), the website favors URLs that meet this amount.
+Also, we recommend basing the name of your URL's slug on the page's content and using lowercase so that Google and other search engines rank it in the query your content belongs to.
 For example, let's say a person wanted to create a slug for a tutorial on creating issue requests on GitHub.
 This part of the URL slug will look like this:
-   `How to Make your Issue Requests Come True`
+   `how to make your issue requests come true`

-2. **Place hyphens ("-") in between the parts of your name:**  Spaces can't be used in a URL because , so you'd have to replace them with "%20", which makes things really hard to read.
-By using hyphens, your URL would be easier for people to read.
-Here's how it would look with the blog post referenced in the previous step: `how-to-make-your-issues-requests-come-true`.
+2. **Place hyphens ("-") in between the parts of your name:**  Normally, spaces appear between a title to make thing clear.
+In the case of URLs however, spaces are often replaced with  "%20", which makes things really hard to read.
+Hyphens, on the hand, don't get replaced, which makes your URL slug easier to read.
+For example, the URL slug, `how-to-make-your-issues-requests-come-true` is easier to understand than `how%20to%20%make%20%your%20issues%20requests%20come%true`.

 Your URL is now SEO-Friendly!